esatterwhite/tastypie-bookshelf/README.md

 # tastypie-bookshelf
-A tastypie resource for bookshelf and knex
+A tastypie resource for bookshelf and knex.
+Currently working [mostly] for mysql - The filter functions use some mysql specific syntax for case sensitive fitlers